-Fitchburg Sentinel.
-By a decision of our state supreme court yeaterday, betting on horse races is declared illegal.
+Fitchburg Sentinet.
+By a decision of our state supreme court yesterday, betting on horse races is declared illegal.
 The case grew out of the arrest of Albert Rosenthal at Readville, last session.
-He was con-victed last August by a jury sitting in Dedham, but appealed to the su-preme court.
+He was con-victed last August by a jury sitting preme court.
 Now the verdict has been approved.
-This is highly satis-factory and it ought to put a stop to a great deal of conduct which is de-cidedly against the welfare of the com-munity.
-If only the kaw could reach other forms of pambling as easily as it can betting on horse races, then there would be less money wasted in one of the most foolist ways that fools over devised for throwing their money ver devised for throwing their money
+This is highly matis-declary and it ought to put a stop to a great deal of conduct which is de-redidedly against the welfare of the com-other forms of gambling as easily as it can betting on horse races, then one of the most roolish ways that fools ever devised for throwing their money away, Fitchburg Sentinel.
 UTOPIA A LONG WAY OFF.
 Washington Post.

-Because all men are not created equal and endowed by their created equa equal capacity for accumulating prop-erty; because some men are constitu-tionally lazy and shiftless and others are constitutionally industrious, eco-nomical and ambitious; because many men naturally prefer criminal methods
+Because all men are nor created equai and endowed by their creator with equal capabity for accumulating prop-crty; because some men are constitu-tionally lazy and shiftless and others